avocados23/TheMachine/README.md

 # ai

 This is my artificial intelligence side project that I created to practice and expand my knowledge on machine learning and algorithms.
-It uses a MYSQL database to store its data and then utilizes the functions and methods I have coded to sort that data out.
+It uses a MySQL database to store its data and then utilizes the functions and methods I have coded to sort that data out.
 This also gave me practice into working with more advanced data structures, such as Trees and Maps.

 ## Prerequisites